 The only thing we can be sure of at this point is that weather will continue to worsen every year from now on.
 How long 'from now on' is though remains to be seen.
 I also have no doubt that when another weather event destroys homes, neighborhoods and lives, someone will say, 'I never thought this would happen to us!"

 Wake up world, it is happening to all of us and it is happening now, not in the future.
 We're in the thick of it.
 The path to wrath began years ago.
 We're just along for the ride until it hits home.

 1. Buy electric or hybrid cars and trucks

 2. Drive less, car pool, shop online (safely)

 4.Stop using plastic bottles, or at least reuse them.
 If you want to take a bottle of water with you, buy a permanent bottle and refill it from your tap.
-Contact your city hall water department to ask for a water report on your city or town.
+Contact your city water department to ask for a water report on your city or town.
 It's likely on their website, too.
-Cities are required to keep their tap water clean and do annual testing on them.
-But rules and regulations do does vary from state to state.
+Cities are required to keep their tap water clean and do annual testing.
+But rules and regulations vary from state to state.
 If you're not comfortable with drinking your tap water, buy a faucet filter.
 I use mine every day to fill up my 2 liter bottles and I'm still kicking.

 5.Recycle!
 Is this so hard?
 Have one trash can for trash, one for bottles and plastics.
 Almost every major city in America now has a recycling plants, trash containers for just recycling, they even pick up.
-Is being 'too lazy' going to be the excuse you give your kids and grandkids as the reason why you left their planet and future in ruins?
+Is being 'too lazy' going to be the excuse you give your kids and grandkids as the reason you left their planet and future in ruins?